bloxstreet/support/tickets/ticket-creation-reasons.md

 1. TOC
 {:toc}

 Tickets are used in BloxStreet to report various punishments, request clarifications, and more.
-Below, community members can find acceptable and nonacceptable reasons to make a ticket.
+Below, community members can find the acceptable and nonacceptable reasons to create a ticket.

 **Note:**
 {:.text-red-000}